 When they’re old enough to start earning their own money, educate them.
 Perhaps you can afford to give them a parent match, helping to start an IRA if they’re willing to save some of their earnings from their first McJob.

 Give them articles to read.
 Select a few of your favorite posts from your favorite FIRE bloggers and discuss them together.
 Listen to some podcasts.
-I hear rumblings about a documentary, and I would not be surprised to see a reality show pop up in the near future.
-Watch those if and when they exist.
+Watch a FIRE documentary.

 Be a sounding board.
 I wouldn’t try to dictate their future career, but if your son is choosing between a lengthy Ph.D. program in a field with scant job prospects outside academia or a masters in engineering, you might point out the obvious.